Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/2017-06-27-Linux_Command.md

 ## [How to Write AWK Commands and Scripts](https://www.lifewire.com/write-awk-commands-and-scripts-2200573)

-Let's see the AWK command, this command is a powerful method for porcessing or analyzing text files-in particular, data files that are orgarnized by lines(rowss) and columns.
+Let's see the AWK command, this command is a powerful method for porcessing or analyzing text files, In particular, like data files that are orgarnized by lines(rows) and columns.

 > awk 'pattern {action}' input-file > output-file

-This means that each line of the output file; if the line contains the pattern apply the action to the line and write the resulting line to the output-file.
+This means that each line of the output file; if the line contains the pattern and awk apply the action to the line and write the resulting line to the output-file.

 Let's think some sample.